szcompressor/cuSZp/README.md

 # cuSZp
-cuSZp is a lossy error-bounded compression library for compression of floating-point data.
-This branch is a fine-tuned version for RTM project on NVIDIA V100 GPU.
+cuSZp is a lossy error-bounded compression library for compression of floating-point data in GPU.

 ## Environment Requirements
 ### Common